WebMedia Group

 Approach & Process

-4. Problem-Solving & Self-Learning – When faced with DIVI’s design limitations, I proactively researched solutions through tutorials and development forums, ensuring the final site met both aesthetic and functional requirements.
+• Problem-Solving & Self-Learning – When faced with WordPress’ design limitations, I proactively researched solutions through tutorials and development forums.

 Outcome & Impact